 Admissions: Admissions are defined as the aggregate number of patients admitted to an inpatient location within the facility (facility-wide inpatient) starting on first day of each calendar month through the last day of the calendar month.
-A patient admitted to an inpatient unit would be counted as an admission even if they were discharged that same calendar day.
+A patient is counted as an admission when they arrive in an NHSN designated inpatient location regardless of patient status (for example, inpatient, observation).
+Further, a patient admitted to an inpatient unit would be counted as an admission even if they were discharged that same calendar day.
 In the AU Option, admissions are reported only for facility-wide inpatient (FacWideIN).
+Please note, the admissions definition used in the AUR Module is different than the definition used in the NHSN MDRO/CDI Module.